How-To

 Step Two: Fit Your Data to the Page

+After defining the print area, the next step is making sure your columns fit within the page width.
 Go to Page Layout → Scale to Fit.
-You will see Width and Height dropdowns, both set to "Automatic" by default.
 Change Width to 1 page and leave Height on Automatic.
-This forces all columns to fit on a single page width regardless of how many there are, while letting the content flow naturally across as many rows (and therefore pages) as needed.
+This forces all columns to fit on a single page width, while letting content flow naturally across as many rows as needed.

-Caution: If your spreadsheet has many columns, fitting everything to one page width can make the text very small.
+Caution: If your spreadsheet has many columns, fitting everything to one page width can make text very small.
 Always preview before finalising.
 If the text becomes unreadably small, consider hiding non-essential columns before converting, or switching to landscape orientation.

 Step Three: Set the Right Page Orientation